Our Model

 Asked to pay almost $100 a month for connectivity too slow to qualify as ‘broadband’, many families in the rural community of Enfield, North Carolina lived without home internet.
 To change this, LaShawn Williamson and the Wave 7 team built a network with speeds 3x faster than existing service, at prices residents can afford.
 Our investment is helping Wave 7 scale in Enfield and beyond.

 Residents in East Carroll Parish, Louisiana fought for years for better broadband.
 But just as they secured state funds to build a fiber network, an incumbent launched a campaign to stop the build.
 Residents fought back, organizing through church group Delta Interfaith and partnering with Connect Humanity, Consumer Reports, and others — and they won!
-The build is now underway and we’ll continue to work with Delta Interfaith to advance digital equity in East Carroll.
+The build is now underway and we’ll continue to work with Delta Interfaith to advance digital opportunity in East Carroll.

 The Economic Development Authority in Macon County, Alabama (MCEDA) understood that expanding reliable internet access was vital to promote development in the county.
-So it created a Public Private Partnership to structure the ‘blended finance’ package needed to build a $3+ million fiber network.
-A Connect Humanity loan was able to unlock grants and private capital to secure the build and deliver fast, affordable broadband to 1,400 families and businesses.
+So it created a Public Private Partnership to structure the ‘blended finance’ package needed to build a $3.9 million fiber network.
+A Connect Humanity loan was able to unlock grants and private capital to secure the build and deliver fast, affordable broadband to 5,500+ families and businesses.

 donaut

-Digital Equity
+Digital Opportunity

 • Infrastructure